 The next chapter of the Golden Star Mine was fraught with problematic real estate issues including bad deeds, lawsuits and finally bankruptcy.
 Cleverly, Hellings maintained ownership of his mine by creating the Gold Hill Mining Company.
 However, by 1890, his enterprise folded.
 Hellings relocated to Globe and eventually left Arizona with his presumed fortune.

 By the 1890s the Golden Star was now the Golden Reef Mine.
 The Golden Reef was now owned by W. A. Bondurant.
 A mining boom in the early 1900s motivated Bondurant to seek a group of Chicago investors to capitalize a new mining operation.
 A new ten-stamp mill was purchased and this one now resides at the Museum, just 5.2 miles from where she toiled so gallantly on Continental Mountain.

 The Golden Reef Mine was back in business on the same spot as Hellings’.
 Twenty miners working double shifts kept “our” stamp mill humming until it was silenced by a fire in 1913.
 The stamp mill was rebuilt in 1917 and after failed attempts to sell, the mine was abandoned.

-Join me and other museum supporters for our stamp-mill extravaganza “Miners’ Dinner” November 13.
+Join me and other museum supporters for our annual stamp-mill extravaganza “Miners’ Dinner” in November.
 The Golden Reef Stamp Mill will be standing proudly I assure you, if we don’t see you at this special event…we’ll be crushed!